 A thermal cooker is a device that uses thermal insulation to retain heat and cook food without electricity or fuel.
-The idea is similar to what a vacuum insulated water bottle does for your ice and drink.
-You know, those expensive water bottles that have been popular the last few years.
+The idea is similar to what a vacuum-insulated water bottle does for your ice and drink.
+You know, those expensive water bottles that have been popular for the last few years.
 It is also similar to a crockpot where you cook food over several hours.
 The big difference is the thermal cooker doesn’t use electricity over the course of those hours, but you do need a heat source for the initial heating.
-My thermal cooker includes 4 pieces; large pot, small pot, lid, and insulated container.
+My thermal cooker includes 4 pieces; a large pot, a small pot, a lid, and an insulated container.

 How to use a thermal cooker

-Portability and saving money is what drew me to the thermal cooker.
+Portability and saving money are what drew me to the thermal cooker.
 We wanted to find another method for cooking while traveling.

 So how did we eat?
-I did use the crockpot through the night.
-I’ve actually been doing this since we moved to Utah and Keith’s lunch time is 10:00am in Utah (noon eastern standard time).
+I did use the crockpot throughout the night.
+I’ve actually been doing this since we moved to Utah and Keith’s lunchtime is 10:00 am in Utah (noon eastern standard time).
 This way he can have a hot meal without me getting up and cooking lunch right away.
-This worked in the motorhome and my other go to was cooking dinner in the morning when it was cooler and reheating in the microwave later.
+This worked in the motorhome and my other go-to was cooking dinner in the morning when it was cooler and reheating it in the microwave later.

-What really changed the game was when we began to see other ways for using the thermal cooker.
+What really changed the game was when we began to see other ways of using the thermal cooker.
 It would be great for skiing and knowing we could use it often and all year long was a big factor.
 The thing only costs about $70….
-We totally over justify some purchases!
+We totally overjustify some purchases!

 Three ways I use my thermal cooker